Ultimate Guide to Sprinter Van Conversion Layouts

 Can there be any more options?

-With all the amenities, there really is no other valid layout for a van build unless we put in a bed lift.
-We have some opinions about the standard mass manufactured Class B RVs with their bed lifts in the back that you can read about that here.
+Without sacrificing the amenities, it's hard to find another practical layout for a van build.
+If it made sense, we would've built it by now.
+We have some opinions about the standard mass manufactured Class B RVs with their bed lifts in the back that you can read about here.

 In the end we feel like the layouts listed above are the most logical for van builds.
 Let us know which layout is your favorite and why!